 LetsGetChecked is an option if you want to use biomarker tests to help manage certain health conditions.
-Results should be shared with your primary care doctor in order to ensure continuous care.
+Results should be shared with your primary care doctor to ensure continuous care.

 LetsGetChecked isn’t a replacement for getting a diagnosis or receiving regular care from a healthcare professional.
 The service also doesn’t replace care in emergencies.

 If you use LetsGetChecked, be sure to consider the time it can take to receive test results, as there can be delays in shipping.